olucas-fg/Projeto-5---Formulario-de-Matricula/README.md

 ## Technologies Used 🛠️

-- **HTML5**: Structure and layout of the registration form.
+- **HTML**: Structure and layout of the registration form.
-- **CSS3**: Styling the form elements, layout, and creating a responsive design.
+- **CSS**: Styling the form elements, layout, and creating a responsive design.

 ## Features ✨